Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: First Layer Design

 \subsection{The Decoupling-based Approach}

-In order to formulate the design procedure of the first layer, we need to account for the state variables of the implementations from \eqref{eq:area_NRF}.
-Therefore, aside from the $x$ and $u$ subscripts from \eqref{eq:net_part}-\eqref{eq:sel_mat}, we introduce the additional subscript $w$ to refer to the state vector of each area's NRF subcontroller, and we extend the index collection in \eqref{eq:trip} to $\mathcal{A}_i:=(\mathcal{A}_{xi},\mathcal{A}_{ui},\mathcal{A}_{wi}),\,\forall\,i\in\{1:N\}$.
-This extension enables us to rewrite the closed-loop dynamics from Theorem~\ref{thm:NRF_state}, and then partition them into the areas discussed in Section~\ref{subsec:distrib_part}.
-As stated in Section~\ref{subsec:NRF_basic}, the second-layer commands $u_{s1i}[k]$ and $u_{s2i}[k]$ from Figure~\ref{fig:scheme} are folded into $\beta_x[k]$ and $\beta_u[k]$, respectively.
-Thus, we will refer to the quadruplet $\{S_{xi}^\top\beta_x^{}[k],S_{ui}^\top\beta_u^{}[k],x_{ci},w_{ci}\}$ as the \emph{$i^\text{th}$ area's variables}, from the point of view of that area's local second-layer subcontroller.
+To formulate the first layer's design procedure, we need to account for the state variables of the implementations in \eqref{eq:area_NRF}.
+Therefore, aside from the $x$ and $u$ subscripts employed in \eqref{eq:net_part}-\eqref{eq:sel_mat}, we introduce the additional subscript $w$ to refer to the state vector of each area's NRF subcontroller, and we extend the index collection in \eqref{eq:trip} to This extension enables us to rewrite the closed-loop dynamics from Theorem~\ref{thm:NRF_state}, and then partition them into the areas discussed in Section~\ref{subsec:distrib_part}.
+As previously stated in Section~\ref{subsec:NRF_basic}, the second-layer command vectors $u_{s1i}[k]$ and $u_{s2i}[k]$ that appear in Figure~\ref{fig:scheme} are folded into $\beta_x[k]$ and $\beta_u[k]$, respectively.
+Thus, we will henceforth refer to the quadruplet given by $\{S_{xi}^\top\beta_x^{}[k],S_{ui}^\top\beta_u^{}[k],x_{ci},w_{ci}\}$ as the \emph{$i^\text{th}$ area's variables}, from the point of view of that area's local second-layer subcontroller.
 All of these new terms enable us to express the dynamics of the $i^\text{th}$ area as a combination between the effect of exogenous disturbance, given by a TFM's input-output response as in \eqref{eq:io_resp}, and that of area cross-coupling, with said combination being expressed as follows\stepcounter{equation} where $Z_i:=\mathrm{diag}(S_{xi},S_{ui})$.
-The terms $\mathcal{E}_{ij}[k]$ may be represented as a sum between the input-output response of another TFM and a free response term, which depends upon the initial conditions of the coupled area, to obtain which is the \emph{effect} of the $j^\text{th}$ area's variables on the $i^\text{th}$ area, and in which the time-domain expression from the right-hand term depends upon ${Z}_{cj}:=\mathrm{diag}(S_{xj},S_{wj})$. \begin{remark} The specific formulations obtained in this section facilitate the construction of the prediction models, which are employed in \cite{part2} for the distributed synthesis of our top-layer constraint management policies. \end{remark}
+The terms $\mathcal{E}_{ij}[k]$ may be represented as a sum between the input-output response of another TFM and of a free response term, which depends upon the initial conditions of the coupled area, to obtain which is the \emph{effect} of the $j^\text{th}$ area's variables on the $i^\text{th}$ area, and in which the time-domain expression from the right-hand term depends upon ${Z}_{cj}:=\mathrm{diag}(S_{xj},S_{wj})$. \begin{remark} The specific formulations obtained in this section facilitate the construction of the prediction models which are employed in \cite{part2} for the distributed synthesis of our top-layer constraint management policies. \end{remark}